Alisha Adkins is an author of horror and speculative fiction. A self-described "aging goth," she has a strong interest in creative makeup.

 Maybelline's popular shades include Pomegranate Punk (a striking shimming cranberry), as well as neutrals such as Tough as Taupe and metallic neutrals such as Bad to the Bronze and Bold Gold.

-Aesthetic Appeal & Je Ne Sais Quoi
+Aesthetic Appeal and Je Ne Sais Quoi

 L'Oreal's Practical Aesthetics: